 Often your readings will come from an eBook, and many items in our library collection are eBooks.
 Once you have opened a link that takes you to an eBook, you will have the option to read on the screen, download the chapter, or download the entire book for a loan to your computer or mobile device.

 If you are not already logged in with your User ID (JC******) and password you will be prompted to do so.
 If you want further information about downloading and using eBooks, try the guide linked below.

 Your lecturer will also link to other readings for you from our collections.
 These might be links to journal articles, or scanned chapters of books.
 If you are already logged in to the e-library gateway you will immediately see the item, otherwise you will be prompted for your UserID and password.

 If your subject outline has not specified one specific referencing style to use, you can use any on the Referencing guide linked above.
-Be sure to follow the style you select consistently.
+Whatever style you use, be sure to follow the style consistently.
 APA style is the most widely used style at JCU, so you may find it the simplest choice if you are unsure.